-We have worked with the Liverpool City Region Combined Authority to ensure the impact of socio-economic everything we do. deprivation is recognised throughout Merseyside and we deliver Vulnerability has an impact - fires community reassurance campaigns in aren't evenly spread throughout line with national and local priorities; Merseyside.
+We have worked with the Liverpool City Region Combined Authority to ensure the impact of socio-economic deprivation is recognised throughout Merseyside and we deliver community reassurance campaigns in aren't evenly spread throughout line with national and local priorities.

-directing our campaigns toward those most at risk has been successful in reducing both accidental fires in the home and deliberate anti-social fires in our communities.
-We are fully committed to working together with our partners to keep the public safe and this remains at the heart of
+Directing our campaigns toward those most at risk has been successful in reducing both accidental fires in the home and deliberate anti-social behaviour fires in our communities.
+We are fully committed to working together with our partners to keep the public safe and this remains at the heart of everything we do.